Updated on 4/29/21

-No. Your ads will still appear.
+No. Your ads still appear.
 However, your targeting capabilities may be limited.
-Users will be prompted to allow or decline tracking permission upon opening an app.
-Users who allow tracking will continue to receive targeted ads based on their activity.
-Those who choose not to participate will still receive ads, but those ads will not be tailored to the user.
+Users are prompted to allow or decline tracking permission upon opening an app.
+Users who allow tracking continue to receive targeted ads based on their activity.
+Those who choose not to participate still receive ads, but those ads are not tailored to the user.

 How is Google reacting to the ATT update?

 Several of Google’s iOS apps, such as Maps and YouTube, use IDFA, which would require ATT.
-Once ATT goes into effect, Google will no longer use the IDFA and therefore will not show the prompt in those apps, which aligns with Apple’s guidance.
+However, Google will no longer use the IDFA and therefore will not show the prompt in those apps, which aligns with Apple’s guidance.

 Google has said it will switch to another Apple tool, called SKAdNetwork.
 Apple introduced it in March 2018.
 This tool is considered a more privacy-oriented approach to campaign measurement.
 SKAdNetwork is an aggregate method for measuring attribution of mobile ad campaigns for iOS apps.